-Section 3: Norfolk Special Branch to complete SPOE to enter on to FIMU sheet then email to Prevent lead/deputy SPOE: Sent to: Date: Time: Deconfliction checks by Prevent lead/deputy (local/Nat NSBIS, DTU, CMIS) Conflict No conflict Prevent assessment by If yes, stop, back to SPOE; If no, proceed to next point; /: Suitable for CHANNEL support: YES 🗌 If yes, individ dual needs entering on CMIS at this point.
+Section 3: Norfolk Special Branch to complete SPOE to enter on to FIMU sheet then email to Prevent lead/deputy SPOE: Sent to: Date: Time: Deconfliction checks by Prevent lead/deputy (local/Nat NSBIS, DTU, CMIS) Conflict □ No conflict □ Prevent assessment by If yes, stop, back to SPOE; If no, proceed to next point; /: Suitable for CHANNEL support: YES

-NO 🗆
+NO

 Reasons

-If No, is there an apparent YES 🗆
+If No, is there an apparent vulnerability to radicalisation YES

-vulnerability to radicalisation to manage outside of NO 🗆
+to manage outside of NO

-CHANNEL through Prevent
+CHANNEL through Prevent Case Management?

-Case Management?

-If No, is there another YES 🗆
+If No, is there another YES

-safeguarding issue apparent but no signs of a vulnerability Raise this with a MASH supervisor, agree outcome and refer back to MASH by email as necessary.
+safeguarding issue apparent but no signs of a vulnerability to radicalisation?
+Raise this with a MASH supervisor, agree outcome and refer back to MASH by email as necessary.

-to radicalisation?

-NO 🗆
+NO

 Decision to close referral made by:

 Date/Time

 Detail where rationale is recorded:

 Referrer notified of outcome By: Date/Time: